 How Can Evidence Become Unreliable in a Car Accident Claim?

 Evidence can become stale, obsolete, or no longer provable.
 Suppose there is a witness to a car accident.
-Witness testimony is far more credible within two years of the incident than ten years.
+Witness testimony is far more credible within two years of the incident than in ten years.

 According to The Neuroscience of Memory: Implications for the Courtroom, memories become less detailed over time, retaining only the generalized information.
 If a car accident injury claim is filed ten years after the accident, the witness is unlikely to recall any pertinent collision details.